OrygenVR/Revive_user_guides/README.md

 To ensure the best experience with Revive, the following minimum requirements should be met:

 ### For Oculus Quest 2/3:
-- Oculus Quest 2 or 3 headset with the latest firmware update.
+- Meta Quest 2 or 3 headset with the latest firmware update.
-- Active Oculus account.
+- Active Meta account.

 ### For PC :
 - Operating System: Windows 10, Windows 11.